 The LC methods were mainly developed with the aim to solve the charge-transfer (CT) problem of TD-DFT, and we proceed with a full assessment of our "updated" CT set presented in Ref.
 40. In 2020, we modified this set and here we use the same systems again.
-Those are: 2,4-dichloro-6-p-N,N-diethylaminobiphenylyl- $(DBQ),^{34}$ 1.3.5-triazine para-nitroaniline (pNA), dimethylaminobenonitrile (DMABN), benzene-tetracyanoethylene complex TCNE), hydrogen chloride (HCl), a dipeptide, a β-dipeptide, and finally N-phenylpyrrole (PP).
+Those are: 2,4-dichloro-6-p-N,N-diethylaminobiphenylyl-1,3,5-triazine (DBQ), para-nitroaniline (pNA), dimethylaminobenonitrile (DMABN), .66 eV (B2PLYP). benzene-tetracyanoethylene complex (B-

+TCNE), hydrogen chloride (HCl), a dipeptide, a β-dipeptide, and finally N-phenylpyrrole (PP).
 Similar to the previous set, we also present full TD-DHDFA results due to the lack of data for singlettriplet excitations.
 The high-level reference data used in this set are: theoretically backcorrected from the experiment (DBQ), linearresponse CCSDR(3) (pNA and peptides), EOM-CCSD(T) (DMABN and B-TCNE), and linear-response CC3 (HCl), respectively (also see SI).
+Note that most of our CT systems were recently updated by Loos, Jacquemin and co-workers in Ref.
+133. However, we used our reference values already presented in Refs.
+40 and 41 to be consistent with those studies and the basis sets employed therein and for those reference values.